Water Wipes claim to be the world’s purest baby wipe.

 Previously, the wipes were made from a blend of 80% polyester and 20% viscose, however these have been changed so they are now 100% plant-based viscose.

 Although the wipes themselves are plastic-free, the packaging does contain plastic in the form of low density polyethylene (LDPE).
 LDPE is a type of thermoplastic that can be recycled, but at a specialist facility.
-It’s the same stuff that plastic bags and often coffee bags are made from.

 Each pack of wipes is also wrapped in a thinner plastic film to help keep them airtight.
 This isn’t recyclable, although the company say they are looking into it.